vasyl1312/hunter_vladilen_node/README.md

    4. Add navigation(navbar, style, buty)
    5. Rendering, work with pages courses and add.hbs, title for all pages, active page(add lighting)
    6. Register routes, push each routes to other .js file
+   7. Update form, when input new course(add page)